ZarulHanifah/ZarulHanifah.github.io/_posts/miscellaneous/2025-02-10-the-nature-of-knowledge.md

   feature: miscellaneous/2025-02-10-the-nature-of-knowledge/feature.jpg
 ---

+<p class="warning"><b>Disclaimer:</b><br>The Volta flame experiment is an exciting demonstration of microbial activity and methane combustion, but it involves flammable gases and open flames, which can be hazardous.
+If you attempt this experiment, ensure proper safety precautions, conduct it in a well-ventilated outdoor area, and have fire suppression measures on hand.
+Always follow local regulations and, if possible, seek guidance from experienced individuals.
+Science should be thrilling, but <b>safety always comes first!</b></p>

 # Before It Was Written, It Was Lived.
 If you want to learn something, just read the textbook—at least, that’s what we’re told.
 Textbooks are vast collections of what humanity has discovered, serving as references for lecturers and researchers (though for many students today, ChatGPT has taken that role).
 But knowledge doesn’t begin in books; it begins in experience.

 Long before writing existed, our ancestors discovered fire.
 They watched the skies, traced the patterns of stars, and learned the rhythms of the land.
 Through generations of trial and observation, they cultivated crops, found healing in herbs, and passed down their wisdom, long before the first textbooks were written.

-<mark>Add picture here</mark>

 That same curiosity, the act of observing nature closely, has shaped modern science.
+Galileo, studying the heavens, saw Venus go through phases like the Moon, a quiet revelation that defied the prevailing belief of the Church that Earth was the center of everything.
 Gregor Mendel, in his monastery’s garden, noticed patterns in how pea plants inherited traits.
 He wasn’t studying genetics—the field of genetics didn’t exist yet—but his meticulous observations laid its foundation.
-Galileo, studying the heavens, saw Venus go through phases like the Moon, a quiet revelation that defied the prevailing belief of the Church that Earth was the center of everything.

 All knowledge, before it is recorded, is first an experience—an encounter with nature, a moment of discovery, the pulse of the unknown felt through careful and relentless observation.